-Genetic sleuthing bolsters food poisoning searches
+Genetic sleuthing strengthens probes into food poisoning

 In interviews, patients and their families didn’t mention foods commonly associated with listeria.
 But most did say they had eaten packaged caramel apples.

 Scientists hadn’t considered them a threat, because apples and caramel aren’t hospitable to listeria individually.
-But it turns out that putting a stick in a caramel-covered apple gives germs a door into tiny spaces between caramel and the apple’s skin.
+But it turns out that putting a stick in a caramel-covered apple gives germs a door into tiny spaces between the caramel and the apple’s skin.

 Besides fingering foods previously seen as unthreatening, whole genome sequencing has the potential to turn investigations around: In several outbreaks recently, germs found in food plant inspections prompted product recalls before anyone knew about an outbreak.
 Then whole genome sequencing helped find and confirm illnesses.